ChimeraTK/DeviceAccess/doc/change-requests/CR-004-data-consistency-keys-in-double-buffered-registers.md

 ## Test plan

-- New tests `TestDataConsistencyKeyDoubleBufferPlain` (basic case) and `TestDataConsistencyKeyDoubleBufferCorrelated` (correlated double-buffered key) in the data-consistency test executable: for a sequence of buffer finishes, each raising the interrupt with an increasing key, assert the returned data is the freshly finished buffer and the `VersionNumber` matches `realm->getVersion(key)`.
-The correlated case additionally asserts that the key and the data come from the same buffer generation (they swap together on a single inactive-buffer id).
+- New tests `TestDataConsistencyKeyDoubleBufferPlain` (basic case, key `TEST.KEY`) and `TestDataConsistencyKeyDoubleBufferCorrelated` (correlated double-buffered key, `TEST.KEYDB`) in the data-consistency test executable: for a sequence of buffer finishes, each raising the interrupt with an increasing key, assert the returned data is the freshly finished buffer and the `VersionNumber` matches `realm->getVersion(key)`.
+The correlated case additionally asserts that the key and the data come from the same buffer generation (they swap together on the single inactive-buffer id of the shared control state).
 With a repeated key the `VersionNumber` stays, and with a backward key the last `VersionNumber` is kept while the data validity is `faulty`.
-- Full sub-suite run (`ctest`) of the data-consistency and double-buffering tests to ensure the untouched existing tests still pass.
+- Full sub-suite run (`ctest`) of the data-consistency and double-buffering tests, plus the three executables that consume `muxedDataAccessor.jmap` (`testNumericAddressedBackendUnified`, `testNumericAddressedBackendRegisterAccessor`, `testLMapBackendUnified`), to confirm the two added key registers disturb no existing test.